 As a manager or supervisor, why would team building be good for your employees?

-- Employees become members of a team, as opposed to just individual workers, that must work together for a common purpose.
+- Unified Purpose.
+Employees become members of a team, as opposed to just individual workers, that must work together for a common purpose.
 They will achieve this through communication skills and problem-solving techniques.
 This will ideally carry over to the actual work setting.

-- Team Building Activities can team up employees that do not normally work together and allow them to build relationships with either other as they work towards a common goal.
+- Relationship Building.
+Team Building Activities can team up employees that do not normally work together and allow them to build relationships with either other as they work towards a common goal.
 This helps build meaningful relationships that can extend beyond the employee's typical "cliques."

 The ultimate goal for the manager or supervisor is to use these team building games/exercises to engage with their employees in a fun manner in order to unite them and encourage them in a positive way to produce a productive, positive environment in which everyone thrives.
 By using team building, all participants, including management, will be able to foster better relationships with each other, have better interactions with each other, develop better communication skills, and be able to problem solve as a team unit.
 This will all translate back into the work environment, raising the confidence of the staff, along with the productivity, leading to better quantity and quality.